 When Pope Francis canonized Junípero Serra in 2015, he sought to point the Church’s eyes to a series of intersecting issues in the life of the Church – the centrality of evangelization at the heart of ecclesial life; the immense contribution which the Hispanic community in the United States has made to the life of the Church and the nation; and how Catholics understand their own history as a combination of apostolic zeal at times flawed by the distorted perspectives of every age.
 Christian Clifford has contributed to each of these themes in a readily understandable way in his book Who Was Saint Junípero Serra?
 Using narrative presentations to illustrate the perspectives of those who were influenced by Serra in his richly diverse contributions to the life of the Church in Spain, Mexico and modern day California, this book affectionately speaks to the many dimensions of the Serra experience as it continues to the present day.

-Most Reverend Robert McElroy, Bishop of San Diego
+Foreword by Cardinal Robert McElroy, Bishop of San Diego